Duty-Free French fuel for commercial yachts

-Despite some confusion in recent months, commercial yachts will still be able to fill up with duty-free fuel in France this summer.
+Commercial yachts will still be able to fill up with duty-free fuel in France this summer, despite some recent confusion.

 The uncertainty surrounding duty-free fuel stems from the wording used in current charter contracts in relation to the end user i.e. the charterer using the yacht for pleasure rather than commercial purposes.

-EU Court rulings have identified that the current MYBA format of charter contract being used does not meet the French Commercial Exemption (FCE) requirements and therefore those using it cannot benefit from duty-free fuel.
+EU Court rulings have identified that the current Worldwide Yachting Association (MYBA) format of charter contract being used does not meet the French Commercial Exemption (FCE) requirements and therefore those using it cannot benefit from duty-free fuel.

 So, what next?